ashwinreddy/blog/_posts/2020-8-19-pragmatism.md

 |False|True|True|
 |False|False|False|

 Is this how implications _must_ work?
-If I told you that computer science, logic, mathematics, and philosophy all accept this as a starting point, how would you respond?
+If you found out computer science, logic, mathematics, and philosophy all accept implications as an axiom, how would you respond?
 I would want to question every assumption here.
 Is there really only true and false?
 How do we evaluate a proposition being true or false?

 It's hard to argue against the concept of "if _P_, then _Q_" in the abstract.
 The truth table is a sleight of hand that takes your everyday sense of the words "if" and "then" and dresses it up in a way that we can study it academically.

 At least for mathematics and logic, everything is defined precisely and the axioms are laid out at the start.
 In fact, the ground rules are so clearly defined that computers can help mathematicians prove theorems.
 The pure mathematician gets to play with a blank canvas.
 There is only the canvas and what he draws on it, nothing more.
 If you own the canvas, you can make up rules like "everything is either **true** or **false**" with impunity.

-In every other field, the metaphorical canvas already includes more complexity than we cannot even begin to fathom.
-In science, the best we can do is say what our current theories can predict and list the questions for which we don't have good answers.
+In every other field, the metaphorical canvas already includes more complexity than we can even begin to fathom.
+The best scientists can do is tell us what current theories predict and list the unanswered questions.
 The further we move away from math and science, the more hopeless it is to impose **true** and **false**.
 Are philosophical theories true or false?
 Does art have a truth value; can somebody make bad art?
 Or, in a more general sense, can an analogy be true or false?

 If we take stock of the current situation, imagining an objective truth that we can reason about poses the following problems:

 * Even if it's there, we know it is difficult for us as individuals to grasp it because of our cognitive biases.
-Reason is something that belongs to us collectively then but not to any individual.
+Reason is something that belongs to us collectively then but not necessarily to any individual.
 * It has to bottom out in us taking certain ideas on faith, which counteracts the point of introducing these ideas in the first place.
-* Our acceptance of formal logic seems mostly driven by our use of language, which effectively disarms us from questioning it.
+* Our acceptance of formal logic seems mostly driven by our use of language, which disarms us from questioning it.
 * It seems that reason belongs to some disciplines more than others and then degrades into meaninglessness at some point.

 # _Sapere aude_

 Subscribing to a belief on faith and clinging to it even when it confuses more than clarifies under scrutiny is religion, not reason.
 But we have good reason to be optimistic because humanity has accomplished a lot using reason.
 I simply want to see if I can fix the Enlightenment view of reason in a manner that is more productive.
-Perhaps synthesizing the ideas we've talked about into a brief argument will tell us how to proceed.
+Perhaps an alternate argument regarding the ideas we've talked about into a brief argument will tell us how to proceed.

 **Proposition 1**: Truth is not a fundamental feature of the universe, but it is a useful word for humans to have in their vocabulary.

-The universe is entirely apathetic to your conceptions of it.
+The universe is almost entirely apathetic to your conceptions of it.
 You can live and breathe in the world regardless of whether you believe in evolution or not, whether you believe God exists or not, or whether you believe the Earth is flat or not.
 We don't pay any direct cost or gain any direct reward from merely holding a given belief.
 On the other hand, our beliefs must matter because they can influence our actions, and our actions have direct consequences in the world.

 **Proposition 2**: Therefore, truth is a human construct that is best characterized as a technology.

 Look no further than an introductory philosophy textbook to see myriad epistemological theories, often incompatible with one another.
 Is there an abstract world of forms that is actually true, independent of the physical world we see, as Plato suggests?
 Or, is knowledge something we acquire through empirical means only?
 Every notion of truth requires crafting some philosophical machinery, and we've already concluded that our beliefs don't directly matter.

-If we ultimately get to define what truth is, why not make it work for us?
+If we ultimately get to define truth, why not make it work for us?
 What if instead of assuming that there is something objective out there that we can (partially) capture with our minds, we focus on the part where we build up our conception of the world over time?
 Let's adopt the mindset of an engineer: there are goals we would like to accomplish in the world, and writing down the models of our conceptions can greatly simplify our thought process, communicate our reasoning to others, and elucidate further directions to study.

 **Proposition 3**: A model of truth is measured by its ability to satisfy its user's goals.

+How do children learn to play games?
+It's hard to sit them down and explain the rules in one go.
+Interestingly, they cannot always explain the rules even after learning to play.
+So language is not the primary mechanism.

-Think about how children learn to play games.
-Ironically, neither explaining the formal rules of the game before they know how to play or getting the child to describe the rules of the game after they play results in success.
-Instead, they learn to play the game better by watching people play or by playing themselves.
+Instead, they learn to play the game by watching people play or by playing themselves.
 Through repeated play, they build up a model of how the game works.
-The model is as good as the results it begets - if a child fails to score any points or is confused by what is going on, their model is broken.
+The model is as good as the results it begets -- if a child fails to score any points or is confused by what is going on, their model is broken.
 At some point, they build the correct model and are no longer surprised by the various gameplay mechanics.
 They've internalized the game.

 # The Supermodel

 Let's emphasize models over objective truth.
-The truth table is just a model that captures our intuitive use of language.
+The truth table is just a model that captures our intuitive use of deductive language.
 Our current scientific hypotheses are just the best models we've created so far.
 Art is trying to disrupt and examine our current models of the world in interesting ways.

 A model is the blank canvas idea in mathematics but adapted for whatever particular use case is at hand.
 These are the steps to building a model:

 1. Make observations about whatever it is you want to model.
 2. Capture the relevant aspects.
 Mathematical models need variables.
 Computer models need data.
 Painters need color.
+Writers need language.
 3. Identify key assumptions.
 What do you need to pretend in order for your model to correspond to the world?
 Or, if your model is hypothetical, what makes it different from the real world?
 4. Organize the aspects.
 A model is more than an unordered set of facts about the world.
 5. Play with your model.
 Write down the process.
 6. Reflect.
 What did you discover?
 How "correct" are your results if that matters?
 7. Communicate your model and results.

 I believe that these steps broadly capture much of human inquiry.
 It's an abstract version of the scientific method, a template for building an applied mathematical model, a useful way to view the construction of literature, and so on.
 Models can be highly technical differential equations or casual metaphors used at the dinner table.
-The point is that it translates loosey goosey feelings into a language that others can interpret.
+The point is that it translates nebulous thoughts into a language that others can interpret.

 What I've outlined above is a model of models, a supermodel if you will.[^cheeky-comment]